 Lake County maintained parks and trails are currently open for you to get outside and enjoy.
 Use the Lake County Park Finder App to locate a park or recreation area to explore.
 However, some parks that are maintained by municipalities may not be open.
 We encourage you to confirm the status of the park before visiting.

-All Lake County Water Authority preserves have been reopened to the public.
+All Lake County Water Authority preserves are open to the public.
 This includes Hickory Point Park, Scrub Point, Hidden Waters, Flat Island Preserve, Sabal Bluff, Bourlay Historic Nature Preserve, Sawgrass Island Preserve, Crooked River Preserve and Lake Norris.

 While exploring the outdoors, visitors should remember the CDC guidelines for social distancing.